alex-gutev/tridash/README.txt

-metalink is a language for building interactive and reactive systems.
+Tridash is a language for building interactive and reactive systems.